ministryofjustice/moj-job-descriptions/development-operations/01-devops.md

 ## Key Responsibilities:

-As a junior devops engineer, you will:
+As a devops engineer, you will:

 ### Technical:
 - Help build and run user-centred, open-source, secure web systems to serve a variety of citizen and government needs